She’d beaten cancer once before, so when it returned, she knew exactly what to do: Dance.

 A year earlier, Jackson had fallen for the niche form of dance—a freestyle fusion of several styles, from hip-hop to salsa.
 It’s no surprise she adapted quickly: the longtime dancer once owned a Latin nightclub.
 In addition to discovering another way to stay active, she also found family in the inclusive Jacksonville West Coast Swing Club.

 "They don’t care how old you are, what you look like, or if you’re gay or straight," Jackson says of her swinging friends.
 "All they really want to do is dance.
 It’s the most welcoming community I’ve ever been a part of."

-Jackson struck a bond with her instructor, Derek Leyva, with whom she partnered in several competitions, including the 2018 Chicago Classic.
-(Their spirited routine to Charlie Wilson’s “Sugar.Honey.Ice.Tea” earned them a third-place finish.)
-She planned on perfecting the routine, adding more moves to her arsenal, and crushing competitions on her calendar.
+Jackson struck a bond with her instructor, Derek Leyva.
+She partnered with Leyva in several competitions, including the 2018 Chicago Classic, where their spirited routine to Charlie Wilson’s "Sugar.Honey.Ice.Tea" earned them a third-place finish.
+She planned to perfect the routine, add more moves to her arsenal, and crush the competitions on her calendar.
 A month later, she was diagnosed.

 But a setback is a setback—not a stop sign.
 Swing brought Jackson so much joy that, sick or not, she vowed to keep dancing.
 And while she took a break so her body could get used to the aggressive chemotherapy, she continued practicing in August.
 "I cried tears of joy," she says.
 "I was so happy to do something normal again."

 She also decided to enter River City Swing in Jacksonville the next month, cancer be damned.
 "I said, 'You know what?
 I have muscle atrophy, general fatigue, a feeding tube hanging out of my body, and chemo brain.
 But I’m going to do my routine, and I don’t care if I fall on the floor.
 Because it may be the last time I can attempt anything like this.'"